michaelknap/commandgpt/README.md

 The lesson here? **Always review and understand the commands you get**.
 Even if a command looks technically correct, it may not deliver the expected result in every context.

-CommandGPT is a tool, and like any tool, its effectiveness depends on the skill and awareness of the user.
+Command GPT is a tool, and like any tool, its effectiveness depends on the skill and awareness of the user.

 ## License